 Exercise #4: Prone Y’s

-- Can be done off the side of a bed or while lying on your stomach on a large exercise ball with arms hanging below the body.
+- Can be done off the side of a bed or while lying on your stomach on a large exercise ball with arms hanging straight down.

 - Now lower arms to starting position

 ** Careful not to arch your low back as you lift your arms.

 ** Do not shrug your shoulders

 Exercise #5: Chin Tucks

 This exercise will activate and strengthen your deep cervical muscles (front of the neck muscles).

 - Place 2 fingers at the bottom of your chin.

 - Gently tuck your chin in and retract your head backwards.
 At the same time, use your fingers to keep the chin tucked in the entire time.

 - Hold the end position for 3 to 5 seconds.